 “it takes both proclivity and application to look beyond what is given into where it came from and where it might be taken…”

 Simply, yes.
 Practice this in conversation and eventually one becomes capable of being a source of freedom for others in their aching.

 “Isn’t serene stillness, the contented being in the moment, the destination and ultimate sign of ‘satisfying, relieving, healing and fun’ as you put it?”

 Probably.
-But as that’s been described in all kinds of mystical writings by those who suggest they’re there, this is communing in conversation with the divine.
+But as that’s been described in all kinds of mystical writings by those who suggest they’re there, this is communing in conversation with the divine or what one considers to be sacred.
 The ultimate real conversation, as it were.